icgc-argo-workflows/workflow-repo-migration/README.md

  * assume the package name is `pkg-a` and the latest version is `1.2.3`, start a new version using `wfpm nextver pkg-a@1.2.3 1.2.3.1`.
 This will create a new branch `pkg-a@1.2.3.1` and make it the current branch.
- * then merge the update from main branch `git merge main`
+ * then merge the update from main branch `git merge main`, address merge conflict in `pkg.json` file as needed (take incoming changes).
  * continue as usual with: git push, create PR and merge PR.
 Do NOT release the package when merge the PR (note that after merged to main, GitHub actions tests are expected to fail, which is why we can't release yet)